Acetylcholine Supplements: The Best Options for Brain Health in 2026

 1. Alpha GPC (Alpha-Glycerylphosphorylcholine)

 Alpha GPC is the gold standard choline precursor and a top-tier acetylcholine supplement ingredient.
 It crosses the blood-brain barrier efficiently and delivers choline directly to neurons for acetylcholine synthesis.
-According to Nootropics Depot, Alpha GPC is a phospholipid metabolite found concentrated in neuronal membranes, making it one of the most bioavailable forms of supplemental choline.
+As a phospholipid metabolite concentrated in neuronal membranes, it is one of the most bioavailable forms of supplemental choline.

-Most people who are learning how to increase acetylcholine start here, and for good reason.
-Alpha GPC has the strongest evidence for directly raising brain choline levels compared to other choline sources like choline bitartrate, which barely crosses the blood-brain barrier.
+A 2024 randomized, double-blind, placebo-controlled crossover study tested 315 mg and 630 mg doses of Alpha GPC in 20 resistance-trained males and found cognitive performance improvements at the higher dose.
+Most people learning how to increase acetylcholine start here, and for good reason: Alpha GPC has the strongest evidence for directly raising brain choline levels compared to choline bitartrate, which barely crosses the blood-brain barrier.

 2. Citicoline (CDP-Choline)

 Citicoline pulls double duty as an acetylcholine supplement.
 It supplies choline for acetylcholine production and provides cytidine, which converts to uridine, a compound that supports neuronal membrane repair.
-A randomized, double-blind, placebo-controlled trial published in PMC found that citicoline supplementation improved overall memory performance, especially episodic memory, in healthy older adults with age-associated memory impairment.
+A randomized, double-blind, placebo-controlled trial of 100 healthy older adults (ages 50-85) found that 500 mg/day of citicoline for 12 weeks improved overall memory performance, especially episodic memory, in participants with age-associated memory impairment.

-Typical dose: 250-500mg per day Pros: Dual mechanism (choline + uridine pathway), strong clinical evidence, well-tolerated Cons: More expensive than Alpha GPC per serving, effects can take weeks to notice, still only addresses the choline side of the equation
+Typical dose: 250-500 mg per day Pros: Dual mechanism (choline + uridine pathway), strong clinical evidence, well-tolerated Cons: More expensive than Alpha GPC per serving ($20-35/month vs. $15-25), effects can take weeks to notice, still only addresses the choline side of the equation

-Notable product: Cognizin branded citicoline (used in multiple supplement formulas)
+Notable form: Cognizin branded citicoline (used in multiple supplement formulas)

 3. Huperzine A

-Huperzine A works from the opposite direction as an acetylcholine supplement.
+Huperzine A works from the opposite direction.
 Instead of supplying more choline, it inhibits acetylcholinesterase, the enzyme that breaks acetylcholine down.
 The result: more acetylcholine stays active at the synapse for longer.
 A 2025 review in Springer Nature describes Huperzine A as a natural acetylcholinesterase inhibitor with neuroprotective effects that preserves acetylcholine levels critical for memory, learning, and attention.

 The Alzheimer's Drug Discovery Foundation notes that Huperzine A might slightly improve memory and cognition, though they caution that study sizes have been small and long-term safety data is limited.
-For anyone researching how to increase acetylcholine quickly, Huperzine A offers the fastest onset of any option on this list.
+For anyone researching how to increase acetylcholine quickly, Huperzine A offers the fastest onset of any cholinergic option on this list, typically within 15-30 minutes.

-Typical dose: 50-200mcg per day Pros: Potent AChE inhibition, works quickly, low dose required Cons: Potential for cholinergic side effects (nausea, cramping) at higher doses, needs cycling to avoid overstimulation, limited long-term safety data
+Typical dose: 50-200 mcg per day Pros: Potent AChE inhibition, works quickly, low dose required Cons: Potential for cholinergic side effects (nausea, cramping) at higher doses, needs cycling (5 days on, 2 off is common) to avoid overstimulation, limited long-term safety data

 4. Natural Stacks Acetylcholine Brain Food